top of page

 “Am I gonna die,” I asked myself, feeling the itch along my jugular.
 “Probably, but maybe not,” it echoed back.
 Fair enough.

 That apartment we shared the second time around was a third-floor basement, but not not cozy.
-The cheap dosa restaurant right outside was a fat perk.
+The cheap dosa place right outside was a fat perk.
 Dosa dosa dosa, can’t ever have too many dosas.
 My wallet still looked pretty anorexic in those days but just nourished enough to have an appletini at Amelie’s now and then.

 Not many parks in Chennai, but every street a green canyon with arching trees on growing sprees.
 The rivers were sewers.
 Slums like Triplicane were a reality check.
 The festivals an escape from reality.
 Like everywhere in India, there were people everywhere.